philhawksworth/eleventy-notist-example/README.md

 ## Local development

-This site is built with [Eleventy](https://11ty.io) and have very few prerequisites:
+This site is built with [Eleventy](https://11ty.io) and has very few prerequisites:

 - Node
 - Npm or Yarn